bghammill/bghammill.github.io/index.md

-These SAS tutorials are based on the the content and structure of the R tutorials available from [OpenIntro](https://openintrostat.github.io/ims-tutorials/).

-Each tutorial corresponds to one part of the IMS textbook and is comprised of multiple lessons for a total of 35 lessons.
+Each tutorial corresponds to one part of the OpenIntro::IMS textbook and is comprised of multiple lessons for a total of 35 lessons.

 [Tutorial 1.
 Introduction to data](https://bghammill.github.io/ims-01-data)